DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 - reduces technical debt
 - makes onboarding new team members easier

-Use the [prompt-add-update-documentation](../prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt to have the LLMs update the codebase documentation regularly.
+Use the [prompt-add-update-documentation](../../pages/appendix/prompt-library/documentation-writing/prompt-add-update-documentation.md) prompt to have the LLMs update the codebase documentation regularly.

 As the codebase grows, the importance of comprehensive documentation increases.
 Without it, the LLM's effectiveness in managing and evolving the system diminishes.
 Regularly revisiting and enriching documentation ensures that both human and AI contributors can operate efficiently in a complex development environment.

 ### Embedding Documentation into Development

-Consider documentation as an integral part of the development lifecycle (ref: [workflow-development](workflow-development.md)), not a separate task to be completed later.
+Consider documentation as an integral part of the [Development Workflow](../core-concepts/workflow.md), not a separate task to be completed later.
 LLMs make it straightforward to maintain clear and consistent documentation as you work, generating drafts for function descriptions, usage guides and code doc-strings in real-time.

 ### Using Documentation as a Knowledge Base